-The grade assigned for a primary or support area examination is pass or fail.
-The assigned grade reflects the examining committee's evaluation of the examination as a whole, with the grade assigned on the basis of a majority vote of the committee.
+The final grade assigned for a primary or support area examination is pass or fail.
+The assigned grade reflects the Accounting Ph.D.
+Program Committee's evaluation of the examination as a whole.

-A grade of pass on the primary area examination advances the student to doctoral candidacy and is indicated by the submission of a grade of Pass (P) on MAN 8964 by the primary area adviser.
+A grade of pass on the preliminary examination, combined with the successful presentation of the Second-Year Paper or Project, advances the student to doctoral candidacy and is indicated by the submission of a grade of Pass (P) on ACG 8964 by the faculty advisor.

-If a grade of Fail (F) is assigned on FIN 8964, the student is may be dismissed from the doctoral program.
+If a grade of Fail (F) is assigned on ACG 8964, the student may be dismissed from the doctoral program.
 The student then has the right to appeal as outlined in this guide.

-The examining committee chair normally arranges for submission of preliminary examination grades to the associate dean of graduate studies within approximately two weeks after the examination dates.
-In unusual circumstances, and prior to the scheduling of the examination, this time frame might be extended upon mutual agreement of the students who are scheduled to take the examination and the primary area adviser.
+The Accounting Ph.D.
+Program Committee normally submits preliminary examination grades to the associate dean of graduate studies within approximately two weeks after the examination dates.
+In unusual circumstances, and prior to the scheduling of the examination, this time frame might be extended upon mutual agreement of the students who are scheduled to take the examination and the Ph.D. advisor.